Countee Cullen: Sexuality

 American writer Alain Locke helped Cullen come to terms with his sexuality.
-Locke wanted to introduce a new generation of African-American writers, such as Countee Cullen, to the reading public.
-Locke also sought to present the authentic natures of sex and sexuality through writing, creating a kind of relationship with those who felt the same.
+Locke aimed to introduce a new generation of African-American writers, including Countee Cullen, to the reading public.
+He also sought to present the authentic natures of sex and sexuality through writing, creating a kind of relationship with those who felt the same.
 Locke introduced Cullen to gay-affirming material, such as the work of Edward Carpenter, at a time when most gays were in the closet.
 In March 1923, Cullen wrote to Locke about Carpenter's work: "It opened up for me soul windows which had been closed; it threw a noble and evident light on what I had begun to believe, because of what the world believes, ignoble and unnatural".

-Critics and historians have not reached consensus as to Cullen's sexuality, partly because Cullen was unsure of this himself.
+Critics and historians have not reached a consensus regarding Cullen's sexuality, partly because Cullen was unsure of this himself.
 Cullen's first marriage, to Yolande Du Bois, experienced difficulties before ending in divorce.
 He subsequently had relationships with many different men, although each ended poorly.
 Each relationship had a sense of shame or secrecy, such as his relationship with Edward Atkinson.
-Cullen later married Ida Robertson while potentially in a relationship with Atkinson.
+Cullen later married Ida Roberson while potentially in a relationship with Atkinson.
 Letters between Cullen and Atkinson suggest a romantic interest, although there is no concrete evidence that they were in a sexual relationship.